ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 > 💡 The 'Author contributions' statement should briefly describe each author's contribution to the work.

 R.V. lead this project, prepared this manuscript drafts version, and incorporated contributions from all co-authors to produce the submitted and published versions.
+F.V. reviewed texts.
 L.L. reviewed texts, and provided references.
 M.F. reviewed texts, and provided references.
 A.B did it.
 C.D did that.

 _Note: when you propose contributions through [Pull Request](https://docs.github.com/pt/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests), add your initials and summarize your contributions in the list above, which cannot be subdivided._